MysteryBlokHed/databind/docs/global_vars.rst

 whenever the configuration is changed, and that users must have Databind downloaded to use the project.
-If you are only configuring number values, eg. an amount of time to wait for something, then it might be easier for users of your datapack to have a ``config.mcfunction`` file somewhere in the project that sets scoreboard values.
+If you are only configuring number values, eg. an amount of time to wait for something, then it might be easier for people using your datapack to have a ``config.mcfunction`` file somewhere in the project that sets scoreboard values.